euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 Networkit Leiden is off the chart at -0.415.
 pLouvain and pLeiden+ achieve higher quality than each state-of-the-art competitor nearly universally.

-## Planned Features
-Support for user-specified LambdaCC objective function configurations.

-### Possible Features
+## Possible Features
 Python wrapper.
 C++ library.

-If you are interested in these potential features, please open an issue to let us know.
+If you are interested in these potential features or have any requests, please open an issue to let us know.